-Silver prices hitting $20 per ounce leave market speculating so as how much silver will rise in the year 2016.
-Due to the overall economic scenario in the world and especially after Brexit, silver has had double the percentage gain as compared to gold.
-After the UK’s decision to pull out from the European Union there is a lot of turmoil in the equity markets and has helped this precious metal silver to be on the rise continuously.
+Silver prices hitting $20 per ounce leave the market speculating how much silver will rise in 2016.
+Due to the overall economic scenario globally and especially after Brexit, silver has had double the percentage gain compared to gold.
+After the UK decides to pull out from the European Union, there is a lot of turmoil in the equity markets and has helped this precious metal silver to be on the rise continuously.

-This week gold futures saw highest since March 2014 at $1367.10/ounce whereas silver at $20.23/ounce highest in the last 23 months.
-Speculations have risen above $21 mark (predicted in the beginning of 2016) and the experts now say $32 mark is not far away.
+This week gold futures saw the highest since March 2014 at $1367.10/ounce, whereas silver at $20.23/ounce highest in the last 23 months.
+Speculations have risen above the $21 mark (predicted at the beginning of 2016), and the experts now say the $32 mark is not far away.
 It has clearly outshined gold in terms of percentage rise since Brexit.

-Recently, President Keith Neumeyer of First Majestic Silver (ranked second highest silver producer as of the year 2015) made an interesting remark about silver pricing.
-He says “We were approached by an electronics manufacturing company that manufacturers cell phones and computers about four weeks ago.
-Their top officials were in the meeting and they wanted to bid on our silver.
-It’s the first time in the last fourteen years that I’ve been with First Majestic that we’ve ever been contacted by an electronics manufacturer.
-That tells me there is something changing in the market.”
+Recently, President Keith Neumeyer of First Majestic Silver (ranked second highest silver producer as of 2015) made an interesting remark about silver pricing.
+He says, “We were approached by an electronics manufacturing company that manufacturers cell phones and computers about four weeks ago.
+Their top officials were in the meeting, and they wanted to bid on our silver.
+It’s the first time in the last fourteen years that I’ve been with First Majestic that an electronics manufacturer has ever contacted us.
+That tells me something is changing in the market.”